 El Capitan Theatre

 Originally opened in 1926, the El Capitan has been restored to provide all who come a completely enchanting movie-going experience.
 In addition to state-of-the-art cinematic technology, the El Capitan also usually includes pre-show entertainment as well as prop and/or costume exhibits.
-It is also an exclusive first run theatre for Walt Disney Pictures which means currently its showing Star Wars: The Force Awakens.
+It is also an exclusive first-run theatre for Walt Disney Pictures, which means it’s currently showing, Elemental 3D.

 Hollywood Walk of Fame

 The Hollywood Walk of Fame is considered to be the world’s most famous sidewalk.
-Located on Hollywood Boulevard as well as Vine Street, the famous Stars honor those who have made contributions in the categories of Motion Pictures, Television, Recording, Radio, and Live Theatre/Live Performance.
-The first Star honored Stanley Kramer in 1960.
-Currently, the Walk of Fame hosts twenty-four ceremonies a year.
-(Ceremonies are free to attend and a list of upcoming ceremonies can be found online.
-Scheduled to be honored in 2016 include Kathy Bates, Michael Keaton, Kurt Russell, and LL Cool J among others).
+Located on Hollywood Boulevard as well as Vine Street, the famous stars honor those who have made contributions in the categories of Motion Pictures, Television, Recording, Radio, and Live Theatre/Live Performance.

 Guinness World Records Museum